 - Non-Ferrous metals such as aluminum (subject to shop approval)

 The FabLab has a Universal Laser System and an Epilog Fusion M2 40.
 The laser cutters can quickly and accurately cut, etch and raster on a variety of materials, including MDF, cardstock and textiles.
 Laser cutting is available as a cost of $15/hr.
-Visit the RSID workshop for the schedule and book an appointment with the technician.
 Please see the Tutorials for detailed instructions on preparing your files.